corndeladmin/DevOps-Course-Python-Intro/05_control_flow.md

 - The `range` function
 - The keywords `break` and `continue` inside loops

-The next chapter (coming soon) will cover using multiple files together in a project and installing/importing other modules.
+Next up is [Chapter 6: Packages & Imports](./06_packages_and_imports.md).
+It covers using multiple files together in a project and installing/importing other modules.